trevorkeenan/traitPlasticity/README.md

 The database is released under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) public domain waiver, and can therefore be reused without restriction.
 To recognise the work that has gone into building the database, we kindly ask that you cite the above articles and acknowledge the database through it's DOI.
 When using data from only one or a few of the individual studies, please cite the original articles if you prefer.
+Of course we would love to hear of any interesting science you are doing with the dataset.

 ### Download compiled database